 ‘I simply must have forgotten that the minions were the ones I really loved (back then) – not super villain Gru and his children.’

 If you’re super intrigued, watch it and see how you like Despicable Me 3.
+You may have a better time than I did.

 The Hangover (2009), Zach Gaifianakis, Ed Helms, Justin Bartha, Bradley Cooper

 Starring Bradley Cooper, Ed Helms, Zach Galifianakis and Justin Bartha, there’s plenty to love about the The Hangover.
-In fact, the Todd Phillips directed comedy is one of those movies that left me with nothing bad to say.
+In fact, the Todd Phillips-directed comedy is one of those movies that left me with nothing bad to say.

 Just to be clear though, the above statement is reserved only for this 2009 movie and not the two embarrassing ‘get as much money out of this as possible whilst we still can’ sequels that shamelessly followed.
 Moving on…

 There are too many great moments in The Hangover for me to pick just one.
-However, who after seeing this movie has been able to say the word ‘retard’ in just one way?
+However, who, after seeing this movie has been able to say the word ‘retard’ in just one way?

-I haven’t watched all the movies of this genre but I’m committing to calling The Hangover one of, if not the most epic ‘bachelor party shenanigans’ movie ever made.
+I haven’t watched all the movies of this sub-genre, however, I’m committing to calling The Hangover one of, if not the most epic ‘bachelor party shenanigans’ movie ever made.
 The Hangover also helped wake me up to the charms of Bradley Cooper.
 By ‘charms’ I mean his acting talents.
 And yes, that suit in the hotel room scene when he and Justin Bartha’s character walk into Stu’s room definitely contributed to my charmed state.
 Looking that good combined with such evident swagger seldom goes unnoticed.
 You see, the typos on my blog aside, attention to detail has never been my problem.

 Watch The Hangover again and again for an entertaining ride from beginning to glorious end.